inagel/EE-160-Fall-23/morea/EE_160_VSC/assessment-vsc.md

 ---
-title: "A03: Assess your ability to reason about ethical issues in software development"
+title: "A01: Assess your ability to use the basic functions within Visual Code Studio."
 published: true
 morea_id: assessment-vsc
-morea_summary: What would you do under pressure?
+morea_summary: Writing, debugging, and running your code.
 morea_outcomes_assessed:
  - outcome-vsc
 morea_type: assessment